TrickyNekro/OpenServoCAN/README.md

 4) Beefed up MOSFETs with individual MOSFET drivers, just to be able to push that switching frequency to the right spot without worrying too much!

+<b> Important 2/11/2020 Update! </b>
+I have officially ended the fundraiser for this Project.
+True to my promise I would like to thank:
+Juri Ludwig, Anonymous (from eevblog ;-) ), Vagelis Logaras and Andreas Efthymiadis for their contributions.
+Their money have funded a couple mouser orders, the PCBs and some test servos.
+Which for me is more than enough that anyone would do for an open project with an open completion date!
+I can only promise that I will continue to deliver as much as real life allows me.
+Thank you!
+Let your names be immortalized here!